-The structure $(R_C, 0[\theta], 1[\theta], +, \circ)$ is a unitary commutative ring with $\Char(R_C) = \Char(K)$. \begin{proof} Clearly $(R_C, 0[\theta], 1[\theta], +, \circ)$ is a sub-ring of the ring of all in $\TKvsThe \cup \set{\text{``$\theta$ is $C$-image-complete"}}$ definable endomorphisms.
+The structure $(R_C, 0[\theta], 1[\theta], +, \circ)$ is a unitary commutative ring with the same characteristic as $K$.
+Furthermore, all elements of $R_C$ can be defined by a pp-formula in the language of $K[X]$-modules. \begin{proof} Clearly, $(R_C, 0[\theta], 1[\theta], +, \circ)$ is a subring of the ring of all definable endomorphisms in \hbox{$\TKvsThe \cup \set{\text{``$\theta$ is $C$-image-complete''}}$}.
 Since $1[\theta] = \theta^0$ is the identity, it follows immediately that $R_C$ is unitary.
-Because we work with $\TKvsThe$, it is clear that $R_C$ has the same characteristic as the field.
-By Theorem \ref{theorem_new_functions} all generating functions can be defined using pp-formulas in the language of $K[X]$-modules.
-Notice that the composition of two function defined by pp-formulas (without parameters) can again be defined using a pp-formula (without parameters).
-This means that all elements $r \in R_C$ are given by a pp-formula $\psi_r(x, y)$ without parameters, and therefore are $K[X]$-linear (as mentioned in the proof of Theorem \ref{theorem_new_functions}).
-One can easily check that any such pp-formula commutes with every $K[X]$-linear function (see e.g. the proof of 1.1.7 in \cite{prest2009purity}), and hence $R_C$ is commutative. \end{proof} \end{theorem}
+Because we work with $\TKvsThe$, it is clear that $R_C$ has the same characteristic as the field $K$.
+By Lemma \ref{theorem_new_functions}, all generating functions are given by pp-formulas in the language of $K[X]$-modules.
+This implies that all elements $r \in R_C$ are given by a pp-formulas, and are therefore $K[X]$-endomorphisms.
+One can easily check that any such pp-formula commutes with every $K[X]$-linear function (see e.g. the proof of 1.1.7 in \cite{Pre09}), and hence $R_C$ is commutative. \end{proof} \end{theorem}